Why God crippled Stephen Hawking

 The falcon power of Hawking, representing knowledge and authority, was “out of place” in 1963 and had to be restrained, even crippled, so that Khepera (the Beatles) could create a cultural revolution without being challenged by other aspects of the trinity.

-Hawking’s survival bears witness to how God works His will, however cruel and capricious, through both modern culture and ancient religion.
+Hawking’s long life bore witness to how God works His will, however cruel and capricious, through both modern culture and ancient religion.

 Images Stephen Hawking in the 1980s, NASA, public domain; Davros, Doctor Who, BBC, fair use